 The primary emphasis is on producing accounting scholars who have developed the technical skills and understanding of the research paradigms necessary to ask interesting and relevant research questions and develop appropriate answers.

-The program benefits from active research faculty who consistently published in leading accounting and finance journals, as well as from a diversity of research interests among the faculty spanning both analytical and archival/empirical areas of research.
+The program benefits from active research faculty who consistently publish in leading accounting and finance journals, as well as from a diversity of research interests among the faculty spanning both analytical and archival/empirical areas of research.
 Doctoral students receive the full support of a department dedicated to training the next generation of researchers.

 Additionally, UIC’s location in the heart of Chicago and partnership with neighboring research universities allows students to take coursework for credit at nearby Northwestern University and The University of Chicago.